theaquamarine/windows-powershell-docs/docset/windows/netadapter/set-netadapterlso.md

 ## DESCRIPTION
 The **Set-NetAdapterLso** cmdlet manages the large send offload property which can improve send side performance by having the network adapter distribute a large send request into smaller sizes that can be sent out by the network adapter.
-Without this setting Windows Server® 2012 and later would have to perform this work.
+Without this setting Windows Server??
+2012 and later would have to perform this work.
 The offload reduces the load on the processor, so that the processor can to do more application level work.
 If only setting the enabled state of LSO, then use the **Enable-NetAdapterLso** or **Disable-NetAdapterLso** cmdlets.